ericdenhaan/Temperature_Imputation/README.md

 single_item.py - estimates the temperature for a single date in the dataset.

 full_analysis.py - estimates the temperatures for every date in the dataset.

+Suggested values for the date range before and after a target date: 3, 5, 10